ndbaker1/CS6375-Machine-Learning/project1/Report.md

 ## SGDClassifier

 The SGDClassifier takes an `alpha` parameter which I tuned using the `GridSearchCV` and passing a logarithmic search space from `0.001` to `10`.
+Additionally, we could modify the penalty function to be `l2`, `l1`, `elasticnet`, or simply avoid any penalty at all.

 # Questions

 1. Which data representation and algorithm combination yields the best performance (measured in terms of the accuracy, precision, recall and F1 score) and why?

-	...
+	Multinomial Naive Bayes with Bag of Words performs the best, which makes sense because it is more informed than Discrete Naive Bayes and has more context sensitivity.
+LR and SGDClassifier are able to also learn the parameters quite well, but they need large data sizes in order to have a better dataset curve to fit.

+	For the most if not all measurements, Multinomial Naive Bayes provides higher or equal value compareds to other algorithms.
+It does not perform perfectly (such as as recall of 1.0), but it has the most consistenly high score among the enron4 dataset, which is the largest given for spam/ham.

 2. Does Multinomial Naive Bayes perform better (again performance is measured in terms of the accuracy, precision, recall and F1 score) than LR and SGDClassifier on the Bag of Words representation?
 Explain your yes/no answer.

-	No, In most cases Multinomial Naive Bayes performs as well or only slightly worse than LR and SGDClassifier.
+	Yes, In most cases Multinomial Naive Bayes performs as well or slightly better than LR and SGDClassifier.
-	It appears more likely to overfit to the training data, but results with the NB algorithm are very reliable.
+	LR and SGDClassifier will perform better with larger datasets, but can potentially overfit in smaller datasets of which I believe our spam/ham dataset belongs.
+Multinomial Naive Bayes is able to make stable predictions even from a small size as long as the sample is uniform and well represents the prior biases.

 3. Does Discrete Naive Bayes perform better (again performance is measured in terms of the accuracy, precision, recall and F1 score) than LR and SGDClassifier on the Bernoulli